memgraph/docs/mage/query-modules/python/export-util.md

 ## Abstract

-A module for exporting graph database in different formats.
+Module for exporting a graph database in different formats.

 | Trait               | Value                                                 |
 | ------------------- | ----------------------------------------------------- |